WordPress/wordpress-playground/packages/docs/site/docs/11-architecture/18-host-your-own-playground.md

 dist/packages/playground/wasm-wordpress-net
 ```

-The content of this folder consists the entire service of the Playground.
+The entire service of the Playground consists of the content of this folder.

 It includes: